tardate/LittleArduinoProjects/README.md

-# 310 Little Electronics and Arduino Projects
+# 311 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FM/TEA5767](./Electronics101/FM/TEA5767) - controlling the TEA5767 low-power FM stereo radio chip with an Arduino.
+> Latest addition:sparkles: [BoldportClub/Juice](./BoldportClub/Juice) - building the Boldport Juice battery replacement kit (Project #12).

 Just my collection of electronics projects, many involving an Arduino in one way or another.